mattijsk14/BinPicking/Installation/2 - Install OpenVINO.md

 ```

 #### 2.2.2.
 Change directories to where you downloaded the Intel Distribution of OpenVINO toolkit for Linux* package file.
+Make sure your package is downloaded, check the download icon in the top-right of the Firefox Browser.
 If you downloaded the package file to the current user's Downloads directory:
 ```
 cd ~/Downloads/